The Ultimate CDL Guide: Everything Drivers Need to Know

 The FMCSA’s Drug and Alcohol Clearinghouse is a secure system that tracks CDL holders with drug or alcohol violations.
 Also called the alcohol clearinghouse, it prevents unsafe commercial drivers from returning to work until they complete the required steps.

-• Renew your CDL document before its expiration date.
+- Renew your license before its expiration date.

 Failing to comply can result in penalties, suspension, or loss of your license.